×

 • Infection of the heart valves and lining: This condition is also called infective endocarditis.
 The infection damages the tricuspid valve.
 Misuse of IV drugs can cause this.

-• Chest injury: An injury from a car accident for instance can cause this condition.
+• Chest injury: An injury from a car accident, for instance, can cause this condition.

 • Pacemaker or other heart device wires: Sometimes, the wires from a pacemaker may cross the tricuspid valve.
 This may be a cause for the condition.

-• Heart biopsy: Sometimes a small part of the heart muscle tissue is removed for examination.
-This is called an endomyocardial biopsy and it can damage the tricuspid valve.
+• Heart biopsy: Sometimes, a small part of the heart muscle tissue is removed for examination.
+This is called an endomyocardial biopsy, and it can damage the tricuspid valve.

 Diagnosis and Treatment

 Tricuspid valve regurgitations occur silently and are normally diagnosed when imaging tests are being done on the heart for other reasons.
-The cardiologist will ask you about your symptoms and your medical history.
+The cardiologist will inquire about your symptoms and your medical history.
 When the doctor listens to your heart using a stethoscope, they may hear a wooshing sound called a heart murmur.

 Tests to diagnose a tricuspid valve regurgitation may include:

 Electrocardiogram: This records the electrical signals in the heart and shows how the heart is beating.
 Electrodes are stuck to the chest, hands, and legs.
-Wires connect the sensors to the computer which displays and prints the results.
+Wires connect the sensors to the computer, which displays and prints the results.

 Chest X-ray: An X-ray showing the heart and lungs